CarrCode/radio_decode/README.md

 ### Get Involved

-Actively seeking technical insights, code snippets, and information leads to support a project initiation phase.
-This project is flying under the banner of Humanitarian AI, an amazing group based out of Cambridge, Massachusetts that is building data acquisition tools that are enormous in scope.
-That effort is currently being led by Brent Phillips.
+Actively seeking technical insights, code, and information leads to support a project initiation phase.
+This project is simulataneously flying under the banner of Humanitarian AI, an amazing group based out of Cambridge, Mass, and the hope is that this effort will grow.
+Humanitarian AI is led by Brent Phillips.

 # Background